Understanding the Scriptural Foundations of

 Q: Why is there a need?

-A: We live in a dying, disconnected, dark, and degraded world and I believe there is a call to “gather up the fragments that remain, so that nothing is lost”.
+We live in a dying, disconnected, dark, and degraded world and I believe there is a call to “gather up the fragments that remain, so that nothing is lost”.

 Explanation: Thus, Four Rivers One Source is a communication of my personal Christian Philosophy and Worldview System of Faith, Thought, and Practice as it exists within the context of the “Everlasting Gospel” as articulated through the Three Angel’s Messages found within the Book of Revelation’s chapter fourteen.
 The Everlasting Gospel message is, I believe, the final warning to the earth and is the means of the fulfillment of these words of Jesus, “And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one Shepherd.”